The Gallant Blade: Production

-Columbia announced in 1945 they would make The Gallant Blade based on a short story by Alexander Dumas.
+Columbia announced in 1945 they would make The Gallant Blade based on a short story by Alexandre Dumas.
 It was to be a follow-up to The Fighting Guardsman.
 It was part of a boom in swashbuckling pictures in 1945.

 The film was not made immediately.
 In 1947 Irving Starr was announced as producer and Charles Vidor as director.
 Then Vidor was replaced by Henry Levin.
 Larry Parks was signed to star.
 He had just made a swashbuckler for Columbia, The Swordsman, then initiated legal proceedings against the studio in July to get out of this contract with them.
 Parks had refused payment since then; he agreed to be paid for The Gallant Blade on the proviso it did not affect his legal actions.

 Filming started 1 December 1947.
 It was also known as The Gay Blade.

+Reception

+Variety wrote "pic can't miss with its pace, color and potent marquee values...
+Levin keeps the action rolling with headline speed."

+Variety listed the film as a box office disappointment.